- Find legacy documents that were not searchable

 both commented that DocsCorp had fabulous technical and customer support.
 According to

 Scharf: "Working with DocsCorp, the spirit of partnership is definitely there.
-We appreciate when
+We appreciate it when

 an external vendor recognizes and collaborates with our internal IT talent.
 Our experience with